vitejs/vite/docs/guide/env-and-mode.md

 ## `.env` Files

-Vite uses [dotenv](https://github.com/motdotla/dotenv) to load additional environment variables from the following files in your project root:
+Vite uses [dotenv](https://github.com/motdotla/dotenv) to load additional environment variables from the following files in your [environment directory](/config/#envDir):

 ```
 .env                # loaded in all cases